Psalm 34:1-10, 22

 Prayer of the Day:

-St. Matthew 28:16-20, New Revised Standard Version Bible (C)1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
+St. Matthew 5:1-12, New Revised Version Bible (C)1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.

 Blessed Are You!
 Holy Are You!

 Rejoice and Be Glad!
 Yours Is the Kingdom of God!

 Whenever I consider the Beatitudes — these beautiful and powerful words with which Jesus begins his well-known “Sermon on the Mount” — I can’t help but hear David Haas’ moving 1986 worship song: “Blessed Are They.”

 Make no mistake, these are hard words from Jesus: blest are the poor in spirit, those who mourn, the meek, those who huger for what they don’t have, the merciful, the pure in heart, the peacemakers, those who are persecuted… And finally: blessed are you when you are reviled and persecuted and spoken about falsely.
 Not a collection of realities on anyone’s wish list these days!
 How is it that Jesus considers these as the blest ones in his world?
 He certainly isn’t working with the metrics of blessing that seem operative in our culture. (more…)